minchulkim87/pandas_read_xml/README.md

 df = pdx.read_xml("test.xml", ['first-tag', 'second-tag', 'the-tag-you-want-as-root'])
 ```

+*Sometimes, the XML structure is such that pandas will treat rows vs columns in a way that we think are opposites.
+For these cases, the read_xml may fail.
+Try using `transpose=True` as an argument in such cases.

 ### Real example.

 Here is a real example taken from USPTO.
 It is one of their "daily diff" files for the US trademark applications data.